 While many condominium associations are reluctant to amend their master deed and condominium bylaws, as it requires 2/3 co-owner approval under MCL 559.190, and in some cases mortgagee approval under MCL 559.190a, the process for amending the articles of incorporation is typically much simpler.
 Unless the developer included a specific amendment provision in the articles of incorporation, the default approval rules under the Michigan Nonprofit Corporation Act apply.
-Specifically, MCL 450.2611 permits a community association that provides at least 20 days’ notice of a meeting to approve an amendment to the articles of incorporation with a majority vote at a meeting at which quorum is established.
+Specifically, MCL 450.2611 permits a community association that provides at least 20 days notice of a meeting to approve an amendment to the articles of incorporation with a majority vote at a meeting at which a quorum is established.
 Accordingly, in most cases, significantly less than 2/3 owner approval is required to amend the articles of incorporation of a community association.

-Having up-to-date articles of incorporation is essential to any well run condominium or homeowners association.
+Having up-to-date articles of incorporation is essential to any well-run condominium or homeowners association.
 Many community associations forget about amending the articles of incorporation as the articles of incorporation are typically not enforced on a day-to-day basis like condominium bylaws, deed restrictions, or other restrictive covenants.
-However, updating the articles of incorporation is important, as it ensures that your community association is 1) being operated in compliance with the Michigan Nonprofit Corporation Act 2) it makes it easier for the owners to vote 3) it may decrease the potential for legal fees, liability and insurance claims 4) it clearly defines the emergency powers of a board 5) it can eliminate developer anti-lawsuit provisions and 6) it may provide a HOA with protection from difficult creditors.
+However, updating the articles of incorporation is important, as it ensures that your community association is 1) being operated in compliance with the Michigan Nonprofit Corporation Act 2) it makes it easier for the owners to vote 3) it may decrease the potential for legal fees, liability and insurance claims 4) it clearly defines the emergency powers of a board 5) it can eliminate developer anti-lawsuit provisions and 6) it may provide an HOA with protection from difficult creditors.
 Given that most articles of incorporation can be amended for less than $1000, and by a majority of a quorum at a meeting of the Association, community associations should not delay updating their articles of incorporation as it could have numerous positive benefits.

-Kevin Hirzel is the Managing Member of Hirzel Law, PLC and concentrates his practice on commercial litigation, community association law, condominium law, Fair Housing Act compliance, homeowners association law and real estate law.
+Kevin Hirzel is the Managing Member of Hirzel Law, PLC.
+He concentrates his practice on commercial litigation, community association law, condominium law, Fair Housing Act compliance, homeowners association law and real estate law.
 Mr. Hirzel is a fellow in the College of Community Association Lawyers, a prestigious designation given to less than 175 attorneys in the country and has served on various CAI boards at the national level.
 He has been recognized by Best Lawyers, Super Lawyers, Leading Lawyers, and as a “Go-To-Lawyer” in condominium and real estate law by Michigan Lawyer’s Weekly.
 Mr. Hirzel has been interviewed by various media outlets, such as CBS, CNBC, Crain’s Detroit Business, Dan Abrams Live, the Detroit News, Dr. Drew Midday Live, Fox Business News, Fox News, the Law & Crime Network, MLive, Newsmax, NPR, the Wall Street Journal and WWJ.
 He represents commercial property owners, community associations, condominium associations, cooperatives, homeowners associations, property owners and property managers throughout Michigan.
 He may be reached at (248) 450-0339 or email@example.com.